Analysing NFT Projects: How to Avoid Scams

 Check to see if the NFT project is launching on time.

-If the team is late to launch the project, it could be because they are not prepared or because they are trying to take advantage of investors.
+If the team is late to launch the project, it could be because they are unprepared or trying to take advantage of investors.

-If the project launch is being delayed, observe how the team is handling it and how the delay is being received by the community.
+If the project launch is being delayed, observe how the team handles it and how the community receives the delay.

 9. Observe the secondary market after the launch.